 It is important to note that each related Federal matter before this court has its very own distinct set of facts and defenses thereto.
-As such, the discovery served and the responses received are particular and individualized as to both Plaintiff and Defendant.
+In fact, this is the newly most filed cause of action against Epstein, and, as such, a separate discovery schedule is warranted.
+The discovery served and the responses received are particular and individualized as to both Plaintiff and Defendant.
 As such, discovery of "all" cases for general discovery consolidation (separate and apart from depositions) will only cloud rulings on discovery and will result in more attorney labor and judicial resources, which will inevitably be spent on motions for clarification.